Mixing matters: The gradient model

 where $\mvec{K}$ is the tensor describing the diffusive strength, and $\mvec{q}$ is the fluid field property.
 Therefore, we identify,

+It is important to note that following Section 3.0.6 of \cite{Hopkins2016b}, we also include the dissipation term corresponding to $\mvec{\nabla}\cdot\mvec{F}$ in the energy flux to ensure energy conservation.

-The model in equation~(\ref{eq:realflux}) is known to lead to numerical instability due to locally stretching flows. \cite{Balarac2013} showed that ignoring the positive eigenvalues of $\mvec{S}$ (the stretching effect) ensures the model is always well behaved.
+The model in equation~(\ref{eq:realflux}) is known to lead to numerical instability due to particles attracting rather than repelling \citep{Nomura1998, Balarac2013}, similar to the well-studied tensile instability in smoothed particle magnetohydrodynamics \citep{Phillips1985, Morris1996, Monaghan2000, Price2012a}. \cite{Balarac2013} specifically showed for the anisotropic eddy viscosity model that ignoring the positive eigenvalues of $\mvec{S}$ ensures the model is always well behaved and that the action of the model is to repel particles rather than attract.
 Therefore, we follow \cite{Balarac2013} and only keep the contribution due to the negative eigenvalues of the shear tensor.
 However, we must first decompose $\nabla\otimes\widetilde{\mvec{u}}$ into the symmetric and anti-symmetric parts,

 We further decompose $\mvec{S}$ into the contribution from the positive eigenvalues and negative eigenvalues as $\mvec{S} \equiv \mvec{S}_\oplus + \mvec{S}_\ominus$.
 It then follows that

 where $\lambda^{(k)}$ is the $k$th eigenvalue and $\mvec{e}^{(k)}$ is the corresponding eigenvector.
 Therefore, the new diffusion coefficient tensor is